rycon2424/Multiplayer_ClientSidePrediction/pages/Part_1.md

 ### Server reconcilation
 tell us

-## How it looks like without any Client-prediction
+## How it looks like without any Client-prediction and Server reconcilation
 tell us - delayed
 <br> <br>
 # All parts